 Once a field has permanently ceased production the RP or any participator will be able to seek confirmation from HMRC that no returns will ever be required from him in respect of that field.
 Confirmation will be subject to HMRC being satisfied that no future UFL claims can be made by any person and that no future receipts will arise in respect of the field.

+Top of page

 Standardised Spreadsheet

 A link to a copy of the standardised spreadsheet is provided.